Prometheus1400/OGB-LSC-dataset3D/index.md

 ```
 ## OGB-LSC Dataset With 3D Information <a id="2"></a>

 I have been working on extracting the DFT calculated 3D information from the PubChemQC dataset, and augmenting the OGB-LSC dataset with it.
-It is still a work and progress and it is currently only 80% the size of the original.
+It is still a work in progress and it is currently only 80% the size of the original.
 Consider this dataset in 'beta' and I do not guarantee it's correctness yet.
 The dataset is pytorch geometric compatible and located at **/mnt/dive/shared/kaleb/Datasets/OGB-LSC-3D**.
 This should already be processed and be compatible with the OGB package.
 Note that the number of features per node is now 12 (from 9).
 The x, y, and z coordinates are at the end of the feature vector.
 There is a pickled split dictionary you can use instead of the built in one.
 Instead of:
 ```py